-MSN LEVEI Example [mn]cotions (7) АН VERY HIGH RISK Unacceptable without treatment.
+Man Level Example Implications (7) МН VERY HIGH RISK Unacceptable without treatment.
 Extensive detailed investigation and research, planning and implementation of treatment options essential to reduce risk to Low; may be too expensive and not practical.
 Work likely to cost more than value of the property. Н HIGH RISK Unacceptable without treatment.
-Detailed investigation, planning and implementation of treatment options required to reduce M MODERATE RISK May be tolerated in certain circumstances (subject to regulator's approval) but requires investigation, planning and implementation to treatment options to reduce the risk to Low.
-Treatment options to reduce be risk should be implemented as soon as produced. Г LOW RISK inspendence as soon as practicable.
-Solution of the state of the stat VL VERY LOW RISK Acceptable Manage hy normal glass
+Detailed investigation, planning and implementation of treatment options required to reduce M MODERATE RISK May be tolerated in certain circumstances (subject to regulator's approval) but requires investigation, planning and implementation options to reduce the risk to Low.
+Treatment options to reduce the risk to Low. Г LOW RISK in promote as soon as practicable.
+The state of the stat N. A. VERY LOW RISK Acceptable Manage by normal glass acceptable Manage by normal glass acceptable.